Forex Price Action Basics - Lesson 6: Price Action Set-ups

 Previous lesson, Why is this Important...

-Now that you should have good understanding of basic Forex price action, it's time to re-visit Japanese Candlesticks.
-If you would like a refresher, please go back to our Forex Price Action Basics Lesson 2: Japanese Candlesticks.
+Now that you have a basic understanding of basic Forex price action, it's time to re-visit Japanese Candlesticks.
+If you would like a quick refresher, please go back to our Forex Price Action Basics Lesson 2: Japanese Candlesticks.

-As taught previously, Japanese Candlesticks display the opening price, closing price and high and low of price for a determined time period; a daily chart displays a candlestick for every 1 day, an hourly chart displays a candlestick for every 1 hour, etc. In this lesson, we will teach you the basics of why Japanese Candlesticks are so important in technical analysis and how they can be useful when trading Forex...
+As taught previously, Japanese Candlesticks display the opening price, closing price and high and low of price for a determined time period.
+In this lesson, we will teach you the basics of why Japanese Candlesticks are so important in technical analysis and how they can be useful when trading Forex...

 What is a Price Action Set-up?